AyeshaSeemab93/Rock-Paper-Scissors-Game-using-JAVA-SCRIPT/README.md

 User interactions, such as button clicks, are captured and handled using JavaScript event listeners.
 This allows for responsive and interactive web applications.

-## Contributing

-If you have suggestions, improvements, or would like to contribute, feel free to submit pull requests or open issues.
-Your contributions are valuable and appreciated.

-## License

-This Rock-Paper-Scissors Game is licensed under the [MIT License](LICENSE), allowing you to freely use, modify, and distribute the code.

 Enjoy playing the game!